Welcome. I’m Rebekah.

 Upon reaching my mid-twenties, I chose to go back to the JW fold, silencing myself again.
 I dove headfirst into deep, spiritual waters, confronting the faith I thought I’d recklessly abandoned years prior.
 I was sure I’d made the right choice.

 It was there, in pseudo deep waters, I found myself buoy-less and unable to swim.
 I could see that I was surrounded by falsities, by puppeteers leading mindless marionettes down dark hallways, overcrowded with cheap props, depicting paradisiac conditions.
 Floundering in the sea, of their verisimilitude, I knew the Witness life just wasn’t for me.
 I knew I was meant to wade in a bottomless ocean, finding balance on the boogie board of my own personal truth.

 I left (again) and began healing with words.
 Beautiful, enigmatic, meaningful words.
-Years later, I learned I’m an INFJ—part of the 1% naturally drawn to all things deep and mysterious—always on that never-ending quest of idealistic introspection, falling in love with my own private revelations.
+Years later, I learned I’m an INFJ—part of the one-percent naturally drawn to all things deep and mysterious—always on a never-ending quest of idealistic introspection, falling in love with my own private revelations.
 Falling for things that would no doubt cause a prescriptive, religious denomination to tremble.

 Born again with words

 The stories my mind and body gave birth to, all those years ago, have been stitched back together.
 And now, they candidly decorate pages in journals and blank Word documents.
 They’ve been resurrected.
 It took leaving the Witness community a second time for me to find my voice.